altinal/sphere-tracer/README.md

 # Sphere Tracer

-Implementation of a sphere tracer optimized for maximal single-core performance.
+C implementation of a sphere tracer optimized for maximal single-core performance.
 See the [project report](07_report.pdf) for detailed information and results.

 This is our submission for the course project in the Advanced Systems Lab at ETH Zurich.